nerves-project/nerves_system_br/README.md

 so that it can be run on hardware like a Raspberry Pi.

 If you program in Erlang, you can still use `rebar` and `erlang.mk`.
-If you program in Elixir, you'll be using `mix` and probably `bake`.
+If you program in Elixir, you'll be using `mix`.
 Before you build your program, though, you'll need to source a set of environment variables from a file called `nerves-env.sh`.
-(If you're using `bake`, it will do it automatically for you.)
+(If you're using the Nerves `mix` integration, it will do it automatically for you.)
 The environment variables will make sure that all of the Erlang build tools do the right thing.
 The most important of these is to compile for the target hardware rather than your PC.